zjs81/Chain_Coin_Master_Node_Admin_Tool/README.md

 **Windows**
 XXX

-3. When you run this command again, you jsut need to run
+3. When you run this command again, run

 ```
-./hodl.sh
+cd hodladmin
+./exec/hodl.sh
 ```